robertofranceschi/Image-classification-techniques/README.md

-# Image classification on Caltech101 using CNNs
+# Comparison CNNs for image classification task on Caltech101

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1ZfbOjNpGeWR-RhuyQSG5avpDqulfxqV_)

-Training of a Convolutional Neural Network (AlexNet, VGG-16, ResNet-18) for image classification on dataset Caltech-101.
+Evaluation of transfer learning and data augmentation in AlexNet, VGG-16 and ResNet for image classification on Caltech-101.
+<br>Experiments are carried out in PyTorch.

+## Results
+### Training from scratch

+### Transfer Learning

+### Data Augmentation

+### Pretrained model comparison

-🔗 Check the experiments and discussion in the [report](/report.pdf).
+🔗 More information about the experiments and discussion available in the [report](/report.pdf).

 ---